kiehozero/pands-project/README.md

 ### [Summary](summary.py) methodology

->>> This programs offers a selection of data relevant to the dataset, segmented by species, using Python's built-in mathematical functions.
+This program offers a selection of numerical data relevant to the dataset, segmented by species, using Python's built-in mathematical functions, to serve as a companion piece to the various data visualisations.
+The program is mostly a combination of the existing filtering and slicing options used in the earlier scripts, as well as the basic file-read and file-write techniques that were discussed in week 7 of the course.
+There is a definitely a million ways that this file can be optimised but I wrote it close to midnight on the 29th April so it is what it is, I don't think I've ever used print as much in my life as messing around trying to get this to print out basic information.

 ### [Pair-plot](pairplot.py) methodology